Your browser version is no longer supported, so you may experience issues while using this site.

 Once you’ve selected your inspector (or inspectors, if you’re getting building and pest inspections done separately), you should get in touch with them as quickly as possible.
 It may take a few days to arrange, especially if they’re busy.

-After they conduct their inspection, they’ll provide you with a thorough written report.
-You should feel free to ask any questions about the report or the property in general; the more information you have, the more prepared you’ll be for negotiations.
+After they conduct their inspection, they’ll provide you with a written report.
+You should feel free to ask any questions about the report or the property in general; the more information you have, the more prepared you’ll be to make decisions or have negotiations.